xasos/androidtoolbox/README.md

 $ firebase deploy
 ```
 ## Contributing
 Have an awesome library to share?
 Simple.
-Fork this repo, edit [libraries.json](app/libraries.json) following the JSON pattern, and submit a PR.
+Fork this repo, edit [libraries.json](app/libraries.json) with your library following the existing pattern, and submit a PR.

 ## License
 [MIT License](LICENSE)